1. Training Services Terms.

 a.
 If Customer’s payment is

-at 1.5% per month (or the highest rate permitted by law, if
+amounts at 1.5% per month (or the highest rate permitted

-less) from the Payment Due Date until paid in full, and (ii)
+by law, if less) from the Payment Due Date until paid in

-Suspend the Training Services or terminate the applicable Order
+full, and (ii) Suspend the Training Services or terminate

-by Google in collecting overdue payments except where such
+fees) incurred by Google in collecting overdue payments

-Customer requires a purchase order number on its invoice,
+Orders.
+If Customer requires a purchase order number

-Google will invoice Customer without a purchase order number,
+Customer without a purchase order number, and (b) Customer

-and (b) Customer will pay invoices without a purchase order
+will pay invoices without a purchase order number

 4. Intellectual Property.